 Her Majesty has become a popular subject in Pop Art, with Andy Warhol creating his ‘Reigning Queens’ series (four of which now hang in the Royal Collection) from a photograph taken in 1977 for her Silver Jubilee.

-We love this Pop Art interpretation by James Francis Gill.
+We love this neon interpretation by Illuminati Neon.
 Shop here.

 One of art’s biggest mysteries, Leonardo da Vinci’s ‘Mona Lisa’ was painted between 1503 and 1519 and hangs in the Louvre in Paris.
 Revealing the artist’s expert use of sfumato (fine shading), the painting has long fascinated academics, who have yet to conclusively establish the sitter’s identity.
 Theories include that she is Lisa del Giocondo, the wife of a Florentine merchant; his mother Caterina, or even a self-portrait.